 At the end of the day, you are your very best resource.
 It falls to you as the small business owner to make the right decisions on cutting costs, as well as growing revenue, to take your business to the next level.

 Meet clients and other business owners in your field.
 Befriend major influencers on social media.
 Expand your network in new ways and you’ll find that those partnerships come back to help you in ways you didn’t expect.
 This legwork can end up speeding up your sales funnel or helping you make connections at a much lower cost of acquisition.

 Software tools 1-7 are great for cutting costs, but at the end of the day, don’t forget that you have a lot of power and influence in saving your business money by simply being a great brand ambassador.

 With a little patience–and by developing a daily habit of analyzing the “extras” your small business is consuming–you’ll find little ways to save money and add efficiency that will have a big impact on your company in the future.
 It’s essential to start thinking about this now, because in today’s business environment, saving money in every area of your company could be the difference between floating and sinking.

-Small businesses are more likely to fail because of the hits they take to our changing economy–so be prepared for an inevitable future challenge by saving money now.
-You'll thank yourself when you have a cushion to help break the fall of a bad economy.
+Small businesses are more likely to fail because of the hits they take in a changing economy.
+Be prepared for an inevitable future challenge by saving money now.
+You’ll thank yourself when you have a cushion to help break the fall of a bad economy.